 In early 2018, the NCMCF YACs completed their tri-annual Youth Needs Assessment, surveying youth from across the three county NCMCF service area of Crawford, Ogemaw and Oscoda Counties.
 The results clearly showed a shift in the issues youth feel are affecting them the most, with “stress” and “mental health and depression” coming out on top across the NCMCF region; and in fact, across all of northeast Michigan.

-“This is a great opportunity for one of our youth advisory councils to engage in some real, proactive grantmaking,” said Kara LeMonds, Program Officer for the Community Foundation.
+“This is a great example of a youth advisory council engaging in some real, proactive grantmaking,” said Kara LeMonds, Program Officer for the Community Foundation.
 “The fact that this group of kids identified a speaker on their own, and worked with their advisor and their local schools to make these community presentations happen, is just incredible.”

 “Our YAC members know that this day of presentations is just one effort toward addressing such a huge issue for our kids,” said Salsbury.
 “But what a great opportunity for these youth to take a leadership role in helping their fellow students.”